red0xff/blog/content/posts/cracking_the_coding_interview_literally.md

 - Decompress and decode the payload (`zlib` and `base64`), and write it to the anonymous file (using `write`).
 - Execute the anonymous file from memory using `fexecve`.

+More details about these functions will be given below.

 We will avoid writing data on the disk, as different environments can have different configurations, and some might not allow writing data on the disk.

 ## <span id='52310a1a8adabc58b0df39e7774dbbc1'>Implementing the stub</span>